jim-schwoebel/pauses/README.md

 Both scripts are limited to low-noise environments.
 If there is a lot of background noise in your file, I'd first suggest cleaning them and removing noise (e.g. with SoX) before using this script to calculate pause lengths.

+## License
+This repository is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Additional reading
 * [pydub](https://github.com/jiaaro/pydub)
 * [sox](http://sox.sourceforge.net/)